keltonjenkovguimaraes-alt/Audit_core_pipeline/README.md

 Write a new file in `adapters/`, e.g. `adapters/clinical_trial.py`, that maps your source format's fields into `MetricValue`, `Proportion`, `NamedDefinition`, `ValidationSet`, and `FormulaApplication` objects from `ingest/schema.py`.
-No changes needed anywhere else — every check module already operates on those types.
+No changes needed anywhere else, every check module already operates on those types.

 ## Demo